Timers

 Cleanup

-Timers are per-plugin and automatically cleaned up when the plugin is unloaded.
-For manual cleanup in OnUnload():
+Timers belong to your plugin, so they are automatically cleaned up when the plugin unloads.

 See Also